ArthurG/Kijiji-Repost-Headless/README.md

 - start program by calling python KijijiCmd.py

 #Requirements
--The program currently requires that you post at LEAST one photo -As per Kijiji requirements, the item description must be at least 10 characters
+- The program currently requires that you post at LEAST one photo
+- As per Kijiji requirements, the item description must be at least 10 characters

 ##Usage